Frozen (play): Plot and characters

-The story is set in present-day England and involves three main characters: a serial killer named Ralph Wantage, who kidnaps and murders a young girl; the murdered girl's mother, Nancy Shirley; a New York psychiatrist, Agnetha Gottmundsdottir, who travels to England to examine Ralph.
-The three lives slowly intersect — and the characters gradually change and become "unfrozen" as they come to terms with the idea of forgiveness.
+The story is set in present-day England and involves three main characters: a serial killer named Ralph Wantage, who kidnaps and murders a young girl; the murdered girl's mother, Nancy Shirley; and a New York psychiatrist, Agnetha Gottmundsdottir, who travels to England to examine Wantage.
+As the three lives slowly intersect, the characters gradually change and become "unfrozen".
+They come to terms with the idea of forgiveness.

 The script begins in monologues, each person showing his or her side of the story; the audience sees each person's story intertwine as they connect with one another.

 Allegations of plagiarism

-In September 2004, media sources around the world (including The Times, The Observer, The New York Times, and the Associated Press) reported allegations that Lavery had plagiarized significant portions (nearly 675 words) of the play from a 1997 The New Yorker article by Malcolm Gladwell about psychiatrist Dorothy Lewis, and from Lewis' own book Guilty by Reason of Insanity (1998).
+In September 2004, media sources around the world (including The Times, The Observer, The New York Times, and the Associated Press) reported allegations that Lavery had plagiarized significant portions (nearly 675 words) of the play from a 1997 The New Yorker article by Malcolm Gladwell about psychiatrist Dorothy Lewis, and from Lewis's book Guilty by Reason of Insanity (1998).

 Lewis claimed that Frozen was based in large part on her life and that the play lifted both themes and verbatim passages from both sources.
 However, after interviewing Lavery, Gladwell wrote a second New Yorker article in which he characterized Lavery's appropriation as "permissible borrowing."
-Lavery, for her part, acknowledged that all three characters were drawn heavily from external sources.
+Lavery, for her part, acknowledged that she drew all three characters from existing sources.
 For the character of Ralph, she drew on the book The Murder of Childhood by Ray Wyre and Tim Tate.
-For the character of Nancy, she drew on an article in The Guardian by Marian Partington, whose sister Lucy had been murdered by the serial killers Fred and Rosemary West.
-And, for the character of Agnetha, Lavery drew on the Gladwell article.
+For the character of Nancy, she drew on an article in The Guardian by Marian Partington, whose sister Lucy had been murdered by serial killers Fred and Rosemary West.
+For the character of psychiatrist Agnetha, Lavery drew on the Gladwell article.
 "I wanted [the play] to be accurate", she told Gladwell.